 You May Also Like

 Laurel’s first order of business is minimization.
 She organizes her linen closet and packs up off-season clothes and shoes.
 Her treadmill finds a temporary home in her sister’s basement.

-Laurel scours local and online outlet stores for everything she needs.
+Laurel scours local and online outlet stores for everything she needs to prep her home and increase its value.
 Fluffy white towels inspire a spa-like feel in the bathroom, and a crisp white comforter set creates a fresh focal point in the bedroom.
 She completes the look with decorative pillows and a set of matching lamps for her nightstands.